kinnala/scikit-fem/docs/listofexamples.rst

    The pressure field of Example 30.

-See the `source code of Example 30 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex30.py>`_ for more information.
+See the source code of :exlink:`30` for more information.

 Example 32: Block diagonally preconditioned Stokes solver
 ---------------------------------------------------------